Coffee culture in Australia: Late 20th century – today

 After the Second World War, Italian immigrants were the first to bring espresso machines to Australia.

-Café culture first flourished in Leichhardt in Sydney due to its high concentration of Italian immigrants.
+Café culture first flourished in Leichhardt, Sydney due to its high concentration of Italian immigrants.
 Several Italian coffee names were eventually switched, with the caffè lungo the long black and the espresso becoming the short black.

 In 1952, the first espresso machines began to appear in Australia, and many fine Italian coffee houses were emerging in Melbourne and Sydney.
-Pellegrini's Espresso Bar and Legend Café often lay claim to being Melbourne's first "real" espresso bars, opening their doors in 1954 and 1956 respectively.
-This decade also saw the establishment of one of Australia's most iconic coffee brands, Vittoria, which remains the country's largest coffee maker and distributor.
-The brand has existed in Australia since 1958, well before it moved to the US.
+Pellegrini's Espresso Bar and Legend Café often lay claim to being Melbourne's first "real" espresso bar, opening their doors in 1954 and 1956 respectively.
+The 1950s also saw the establishment of one of Australia's most high-profile coffee brands, Vittoria, which remains Australia's largest coffee maker and distributor.
+The brand has existed in Australia since 1958, well before it moved to the United States.